 Jandia town itself is perfect for both couples and families, and offers a fascinating history to discover, as well as modern amenities and facilities.
-Head to Morro Jable for old streets which wind around pretty whitewashed buildings, quiet cafés and locally run bars and a bustling harbour where you can watch fishermen bring in their catch of the day.
-Alternatively, stick to the modern area of Jandia where you will find shops, restaurants and large hotel complexes.
+Head to Morro Jable for old streets which wind around pretty whitewashed buildings, quiet cafés, locally run bars, and a bustling harbour where you can watch fishermen bring in their catch of the day.
+Alternatively, stick to the modern area of Jandia where you will find shops, restaurants, and large hotel complexes.

 Flight time from the UK to Fuerteventura is around 4 hours 15 minutes.

 Transfer time from Fuerteventura airport to Jandia is approximately 1 hour and 30 minutes.

 Like the rest of the Canaries, Fuerteventura is warm and sunny all year round.
 The temperature rarely drops below the mid-teens even in the winter months, and things only get hotter in July and August, when they often push past 30°C. You’ll find the island’s trade winds take the edge off the heat, though.

 Currently visas are not required for UK citizens travelling to Spain.

 Restaurant bills in Fuerteventura include a service charge by law in Spain, so whether you choose to tip further is up to you.
 If you enjoyed the meal and service, it is customary to leave 5-10%.
 Hotel porters and maids will appreciate a small tip, and while taxi drivers don’t require a tip, it’s common to round up the fare.